chromium/chromium/docs/accessibility/os/select_to_speak.md

 ### Navigation features

-When `select-to-speak-navigation-control` flag is enabled, STS will display a floating control panel when activated.
+STS will display a floating control panel when activated.
 The control panel hosts controls for pause/resume, updating reading speed, navigating by sentence or paragraph, and deactivating STS.

 #### Floating control panel